arlac77/svelte-common/README.md

 ## sortable

 Add sortable toggle button to a th node.
-Synchronizes store value with th nodes "aria-sort" attribute.
+Synchronizes store value with the nodes "aria-sort" attribute.

 ### Parameters